 We created this complete list of 50 small studio apartment design ideas because we wanted to inspire and encourage the owners of such places to use their imagination and creativity and to search for unconventional solutions.
 Our experience leads us to believe that the compact living is a global trend that in the feature will become stronger.
-More and more people choose to live in the big megalopolis and to make the small studio and micro apartments their home.
+More and more people choose to live in the big megalopolis such as Houston Texas, to make the small studio rentals such as these Houston apartments their home.
 And in the future, this tendency will increase the number of people and it will decrease inhabitable space so that the dwellings will become smaller and smaller.

 To create wholly functional and welcoming home in such a restricted space arrangement is a significant challenge that requires a bold and brave way of thinking outside the box (sometimes literary).
 So here you can take a peak together with us to see how professional designers and renowned architects are tackling this difficult task.
 You can use their ideas and unconventional approaches when you design your studio apartment – an excellent way to discover how successfully to make the most of every inch of space so in the end to have a tiny, modern, and clever home.